min2ha/ukwa-site/content/target/34602/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Captain JD Hills - Letters From the Front

 This blog presents an archive of letters written by JD Hills From 26 February 1915 to 26 November 1918.
 Captain J.D.
 Hills served the Leicestershire Regiment.